philo23/srcds-service/README.md

 ### Checking its properly installed

+Optional steps but might be useful to figure out where you might be going wrong if you've having problems.

 1. First run `sudo service srcds start` to start SRCDS.
-2. Next open `top` and check that you can see `srcds_linux` some where in the list, note down the related number in the PID column and press `Q` to quit.
+2. Next open `top` and check that you can see `srcds_linux` some where in the list, note down the number in the PID column and press `Q` to quit.
 3. Now run `cat /var/run/srcds.pid` and you should see the same number you noted down in step 2.
 4. Run `sudo service srcds status` which should tell you ` * srcds is running`.
 5. Now run `sudo service srcds stop` which will stop SRCDS.
 6. Check `top` again to see that `srcds_linux` has disappeared from the list
 7. Finally run `sudo service srcds status` which will now tell you ` * srcds is not running`
 8. You're all done!

+If you find your servers gone off on a mad-one (forget the `-norestart` option?), easiest way to stop the server without rebooting your box would be to connect to the server from in-game and using `rcon exit` from the console.

 ## Credits